sangHa0411/Llama-Instruction-Tuning/README.md

         ```
       * There are multi correct answers and incorrect answers
       * Metric : `mc2`
-      * Evaulation Shot size : 0
-    * 2-Shot example for Winogrande example
+    * 1-Shot example for Winogrande example
       * Input with prompt
         ```
-        Michael just bought brand new wheels for his truck unlike Leslie because Leslie wheels were new and perfect.

         Christmas was a special holiday to Eric but not Adam since Adam was a Jew.

         Sarah was a much better surgeon than Maria so